 Continuing Student Registration

 Continuing students will have access to online registration on the days designated for their class level during Continuing Student Registration, which takes place in mid-April for the following fall semester; mid-October for the following January term; mid-November for the following spring semester; and late-March for the following summer term.
 Exact dates for registration are included on the Academic Calendar.
 Continuing students, including those studying off campus or on a leave of absence, must register by the end of Continuing Student Registration or incur a $250 late registration fee.
-Please note that registration is not required for the January or summer terms.
+Please note that January and Summer term enrollment is optional.

 Entering and Readmitted Student Registration